 While it is hoped that your time at Cambridge will be an untroubled one, there may be occasions when you need additional help and support.

-Graduate Administrators within your department or institute are the first port of call for matters within your department.
-Adisa Broadhurst is your Graduate Administrator and she will be happy to talk with you, formally or informally, about any issues you may be facing.
+Postgraduate Administrators within your department or institute are the first port of call for matters within your department.
+Adisa Broadhurst is your Postgraduate Administrator and she will be happy to talk with you, formally or informally, about any issues you may be facing.
 Please don’t hesitate to knock on the door or send in an email to find out the best time to meet.

 Clinical School Mental Health First Aiders